 when an infected person or animal sheds the parasite through their stool; therefore, contaminated pools and other recreational water locations are a common source of the parasite.

-infection include watery diarrhea, stomach cramps, nausea, dehydration, vomiting, fever, and weight loss, and usually begin within 2 to 10 days after infection.
-While symptoms can continue for up to 30 days, infected individuals shed the parasite once their symptoms begin and can continue to do so for weeks after the symptoms have subsided.
+usually begin within 2 to 10 days after infection.
+Although symptoms can continue for up to 30 days, infected individuals shed the parasite once their symptoms begin and can continue to do so for weeks after the symptoms have subsided.

 Due to the high chlorine tolerance of Cryptosporidium